See below for information on the following appeals.

 - If your appeal is approved, we will notify you and submit a correction to the Central Processing System with all appropriate dependency override codes.
 Your financial aid will be packaged based on independent status.

 - If your appeal is not approved, we will notify you about our decision.
-In order to receive a financial aid package, you MUST then provide parent financial information and signatures using FAFSA online.
+In order to receive a financial aid package, you MUST then provide parent financial information and signatures.

 Some Categories of Exceptional Circumstances